Mary Moore (pitcher)

-Mary Frances Moore (March 6, 1922 – July 12, 1962) was a pitcher who played in the All-American Girls Professional Baseball League.
+Mary Frances Moore (March 6, 1922 – July 12, 1962) was a pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 She was born in Lemon Grove, California.

 Moore spent one season in the league with the 1948 Rockford Peaches champion team.
 She posted a 2-3 pitching record in eight games and batted an average of .222 (4-for-18).

 She died in 1962 in her home of Lemon Grove, California, at the age of 40.

 In 1988 was inaugurated a permanent display at the Baseball Hall of Fame and Museum in Cooperstown, New York that honors those who were part of the All-American Girls Professional Baseball League.
 Mary Moore, along with the rest of the girls and the league staff, is included at the display/exhibit.